tangledhelix/DP_ohiovets/README.md

 p.
 64: Corrected year in chapter description from 1862 to 1863.
 Chancellorsville was 1863, and the end of the prior chapter also indicates we are in mid-1863 at this point in the journal.

 p.
+120: Corrected date "August 2st" to August 1st.
+Phrasing "to" vs. "and" makes a date range of larger than 2 days likely, and it's more reasonable to believe the printer misplaced 2 for 1, than misplaced "st" for "nd".

+p.
 241: Corrected Lysander T. King's company from "T" to "F" per company F listing on p.
 206.